-Gales-Kingscliff Pty Ltd submitted and has subsequently received Project Approval No. 05_0103B from the NSW Minister of Planning under Part 3A of the Environmental Planning and Assessment Act 1979 for the construction and operation of the Cudgen Lakes Sand Extraction Quarry.
+Gales-Kingscliff Pty Ltd submitted and has subsequently received Project Approval MP05_0103B from the NSW Minister of Planning under Part 3A of the Environmental Planning and Assessment Act 1979 for the construction and operation of the Cudgen Lakes Sand Extraction Quarry.

-The Project Area will comprise the following components (see Figure 2).
+The Quarry Site comprises the following components (see Figure 2).

-- An extraction site north of Altona Drive (realigned) covering an area of approximately 9ha (the "northern extraction site"). - An extraction site south of Altona Drive (realigned) covering an area of approximately 37ha (the "southern extraction site"). - A "permanent processing area" north of Altona Drive covering an area of approximately 3.7ha. - An "initial processing area" located wholly within the footprint of the southern extraction site and covering an area of approximately 1.0ha. - Two proposed "pipeline corridors" extending northwards and eastwards from the southern extraction site.
+- An extraction area of approximately 46ha. - A processing area located wholly within the footprint of the extraction site. - Two proposed "pipeline corridors" extending northwards and eastwards from the extraction site.
 These are referred to as the "northern pipeline corridor" (0.8km in length) and "eastern pipeline corridor" (1.5km in length).